 Should I Switch to Fidelity or Schwab?

-While I am happy to see Vanguard leapfrog Fidelity, both still lag Charles Schwab when it comes to ultra low cost investing.
+Fidelity and Charles Schwab are now the leaders when it comes to ultra low cost investing.
 They have seen the money pouring into Vanguard and have made a move to capture some of those dollars.
 It’s an intelligent tactic.

 Critics of Schwab (and Fidelity) have suggested that the recent price wars are an effort to dangle loss leaders out front in order to gain investors who might use their more expensive advisory services or invest in their actively managed funds.

 That may very well be true, but business is business and these companies are vying for my business and yours.
 If that leads to healthy competition and lower fees across the board, I’m all for it.

 Personally, I have no plans to make any changes based on the latest round of fee reductions.
 I’ve been with Vanguard for a number of years and appreciate that their entire family of funds has low (and decreasing) expense ratios.
 I’m not inclined to switch my loyalty to save a few hundred dollars a year.